MicrosoftDocs/PowerShell-Docs/reference/v3/Scheduled Job/New-ScheduledJobOption.md

 Required: False
 Position: Named
 Default value: False
-Accept pipeline input: false
+Accept pipeline input: False
 Accept wildcard characters: False
 ```

 ### -RestartOnIdleResume
 Restarts a scheduled job when the computer becomes idle.
-This parameter works with the StopIfGoingOffIdle parameter, which suspends a running scheduled job if the computer becomes active \(leaves the idle state\).
+This parameter works with the StopIfGoingOffIdle parameter, which suspends a running scheduled job if the computer becomes active (leaves the idle state).

 The RestartOnIdleResume parameter sets the value of the RestartOnIdleResume property of scheduled jobs to True.